-The Prooltip options control the tooltip content while hovering over visible objects in the Floorplanner view.
+The 🔁 Tooltip options control the tooltip content while hovering over visible objects in the Floorplanner view.

-Table 35: Tooltip Options
+Table 25: Tooltip Options

-Option Default Description Allow Tooltips Enabled Allows users to enable/disable Tooltip support for the Floorplanner without needing to toggle all the individual checkboxes.
+Option Default Description Allow Tooltips Enabled Allows enabling/disabling Tooltip support for the Floorplanner without needing to toggle all the individual checkboxes.
 Instance Names Enabled Includes the names of all placed instances under the current mouse position in the tooltip text.
 Port Names Enabled Includes the RTL port names of placed instances under the current mouse position in the tooltip text.
 Net Names Enabled Includes all net names under the current mouse position in the tooltip text.
 Pin Names Disabled Includes all user design pin names under the current mouse position in the tooltip text.
 Site Names Enabled Includes all leaf site names under the current mouse position in the tooltip text.
-Site Types Enabled Includes the site cell type of each leaf site under the current mouse po Includes the site cell type of each leaf site under the current mouse position in the tooltip text.
-Site Pin Names Disabled Includes all site pin names under the current mouse position in the tooltip text.
+Site Types Enabled Includes the site cell type of each leaf site under the current mouse position in the tooltip text.

+Option Default Description Site Pin Names Disabled Includes all site pin names under the current mouse position in the tooltip text.
 Device Port Names Enabled Includes the top-level port names of the target device under the current mouse position in the tooltip text.
-Subtile Coordinates Enabled Includes the subtile coordinates under the current mouse position in the tooltip text.
-Note Subtile coordinates may be used with placement region commands on the Tcl command line.

-Option Default Description Partition Names Enabled Includes all partition names under the current mouse position in the tooltip text.
+Enabled Includes the subtile coordinates under the current mouse position in the tooltip text.
+Note Subtile Coordinates Subtile coordinates may be used with placement region commands on the Tcl command line.
+Partition Names Enabled Includes all partition names under the current mouse position in the tooltip text.
+Clusters Enabled Includes the name of the cluster under the current mouse position in the tooltip text.